GaelVaroquaux/nilearn/doc/connectivity/resting_state_networks.rst

 Applying DictLearning
 ---------------------

-DictLearning is a ready-to-use class that is used just like CanICA.
-Sparsity of output map is controlled by a penalty parameter alpha (using a larger alpha yields sparser maps)
+DictLearning is a ready-to-use class with the same interface as CanICA.
+Sparsity of output map is controlled by a parameter alpha: using a larger alpha yields sparser mapsf.

 .. literalinclude:: ../../examples/connectivity/compare_resting_state_decomposition.py
     :start-after: ### Dictionary learning #######################################################